 - If the applicant has the intellectual capability, experimental ability, fundamental training, creativity, and motivation to be successful as a student at Caltech

-- Whether the applicant would be encouraged to do doctoral research under the recommender's supervision
+- Whether the applicant would be encouraged to do doctoral research under the reference writer's supervision

 - If English is not the native language, how well does the applicant read, write, and converse in English?

-How the applicant compares to any previous students who have come to Caltech for their graduate work
+- How does the applicant compare to any previous students who have come to Caltech for their graduate work?

-Be sure that the applicant's name is clearly indicated on any supporting documents not uploaded with the application.
+Be sure that the applicant's name is clearly indicated on any supporting documents not submitted with the application.

-Transcripts should be uploaded with the application form, if available.
-Grade reports for additional terms are not necessary for application purposes.
-Official, sealed transcripts documenting attendance at each college and university will be required prior to enrollment in the graduate program at Caltech.
+The most recent transcripts available should be uploaded with the application form.
+Grade reports for additional terms are not needed for application purposes and once the application is submitted, you will not be able to submit updated transcripts.
+Official, sealed transcripts documenting attendance and all degrees conferred at each college or university will be required for admitted students prior to enrollment.

-For the purpose of applying, official, sealed copies of your transcripts are not required and scanned copies of an original transcript or university generated web printouts are accepted.
-Transcripts that are too large to attach to the online application may be sent via email to firstname.lastname@example.org and an admissions staff member will upload them to the appropriate application folder.
-Please note, however, that any electronic submissions must be official records from the school or college attended.
+For the purpose of applying, unofficial and scanned copies of an original transcript or university generated web printouts are accepted.
+Please note, however, that any electronic submissions must be unofficial records from the university or college attended.
 Hand-typed listings of courses prepared by the applicant will not be considered.
-Official, sealed transcripts documenting attendance at each college and university will be required prior to enrollment in the graduate program at Caltech.
+Official transcripts documenting attendance and the degree awarded at each college or university will be required for admitted students prior to enrollment.

-Only one copy of your transcript from each school attended is required.
+One copy of your transcript from each college or university attended is required.

-The Embark online admissions system has a built in error check feature.
-Should you receive a message that indicates the selected degree is not valid, double-check that the degree is offered.
-Please note that very few departments admit for the Master of Science degree.
-Currently, only applicants to Space Engineering, Aeronautics, and Electrical Engineering may apply for a Master's degree.
+Very few departments admit directly for the Master of Science degree.
+Currently, only applicants to Aeronautics, Electrical Engineering, and Space Engineering may apply for a terminal Master's degree.
 All other departments admit for the PhD degree only.

-Applicants wishing to apply to more than one academic option may do so, but please note that an application processing fee of $100 will be charged for each academic option selected.
-Applicants wishing to use one application only (i.e., using the same supporting documents) may do so by sending an email to email@example.com indicating the departments you would like to review your application.
-Applications will not be considered by more than two academic options.
-In reviewing your application, the admission committee of the option to which you have applied may recommend that your application be reviewed by another option as well.
+Applications will not be accepted for more than one academic option per admission cycle.
+In reviewing your application, the admission committee of the option to which you have applied may recommend that your application be reviewed by another option.
 If your application is referred to another option you will not be charged any additional fees or be asked to submit a duplicate application.

 Caltech has agreements with several organizations providing guaranteed fee waivers.
 These include, but are not limited to:

-Once the application has been submitted, you will not be able to append, modify, or add supporting documents, so please proofread your materials thoroughly before submission.
+Once the application has been submitted, you will not be able to modify supporting documents, so please proofread your materials thoroughly before submission.
 If there is a major error in your application, please contact the Graduate Studies Office (firstname.lastname@example.org) for instructions.